globocom/nautilus.js/README.md

 **New School**
 ***
-loads as non-blocking too, however Nautilus.js doesn't care if it's an anonymous define, have unexported module or things like that.
+loads as non-blocking too, however Nautilus.js doesn't care if it's an anonymous define, has unexported module or things like that.

 ```html
 <script>